docker/docs/compose/reference/envvars.md

 ## COMPOSE\_INTERACTIVE\_NO\_CLI

-If set, Compose will not attempt to use the Docker CLI for interactive `run` and `exec` operations.
+If set, Compose doesn't attempt to use the Docker CLI for interactive `run` and `exec` operations.
 This option is not available on Windows where the CLI is required for the aforementioned operations.
 Supported: `true` or `1` to enable, `false` or `0` to disable.